2023 Most Popular Health Sciences & Services Bachelor's Degree Trade Schools in the Southeast Region

 After completing their Bachelor's Degree, health science graduates from UNF carry an average student debt load of $16,672.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $171.

-Full Health Sciences & Services at University of North Florida Report
+Read full report on Health Sciences & Services at University of North Florida

-A rank of #4 on this year’s list means Florida Agricultural and Mechanical University is a great place for health sciences & services students working on their bachelor’s degree.
-Florida A&M University is a moderately-sized public school located in the midsize city of Tallahassee.
+Out of the 99 schools in the Southeast Region that were part of this year’s ranking, Florida Agricultural and Mechanical University landed the # 4 spot on the list.
+Florida A&M University is a medium-sized public school located in the city of Tallahassee.

 About 77% of the students majoring in health science at the school are women while 23% are male.